QuanyiLi/MADDPG-Congestion-Control-Based-on-OMNETPP/README.md

 Sadly, it's unconvienient that you should also run one algorithm with python after you launched a omnet++ simulation in it's ide.

-Due to some error of omnetpp, I can not run this MADDPG.exe by python in multi-thread.
+Due to some error of omnetpp, I can not run this MADDPG.exe in python with multi-thread support.

-All the communication between these two processes is finished by .json file.
+All the communication between these two processes is implemented by .json file.

-Hmmmm, don't laugh at me.
-Actually, the time consuming is mainly from the simulation, thus I don't optimize it.
+Actually, the time consuming is mainly from the simulation, and I don't optimize it yet.

 The requirement is ```gym == 0.10.5, tensorflow == 1.8.0, matplotlib and python == 3.6```